Siouxland Forecast: December 29, 2020

-Tonight the snow will dissipate.
+Tonight the snow will dissipate following up fresh accumulations between 3 and 7 inches in Siouxland.
+The official snow total in Sioux City measured in at 4 inches.
 With patchy fog and clearing skies, we’ll have a low of 14°.

 Tomorrow expect a few clouds to hang around in the morning followed by bright afternoon sunshine.
 It’ll be chilly with a high temperature of 24°.
 Thursday is New Year’s Eve and it looks like we’ll warm up a touch – getting to 29° in the afternoon.
 Be prepared for a bitterly cold start to 2021 as low temperatures Thursday into Friday descend into the single digits!